___________________________________________________________

 I did not give up my connection to the local emergency network just stepped outside of it for specialized care.
 Just the way I delt with it for myself.
 To finally find the right mix for me took 5 months once my original dianosing treatment clinic closed shop.

 Brain Fog is a funny excuse for forgetfulness to some who do not really know the depth of powerlessness, frustration and incapacity that often occurs for the individual.
 When you were once a reasonably sharp tool and then become one of the dull ones in the shed (a local expression, Not one of the sharpest tools in the shed), it is hard for even the most caring onlooker to know you are in such a prison.
 For Brainfog in my situation, treatment for that involves cholestyramine.
-I have duplicated results enough times to know it helps and may likely even help provide a bandaid at any point in CPni infection.
+I have duplicated results enough times to know it helps and may likely even help provide a bandaid at any point in CPn infection.
 JMHO of course.

 Blessings to you in working your situation for your satisfaction.